simonryoungsb/FlorenceFoodDrink/cheap-eats-florence.md

 **Market lunches**
 - Trattoria da Rocco (Sant’Ambrogio market)
-- Mercato Centrale (variety in one hit)
+- Mercato Centrale (variety in one hit at the crazy benches there)

 **Panini / bakery lunches**
 - Pino’s Sandwiches